Houmaneskandani/CS-166-Project/README.md

  > • Add Flight: Ask the user for details of a flight and add it to the DB

-    To implement this requirement, we ask the user to input various information to create a new Flight, FlightInfo, and Schedule records
+    To implement this requirement, we ask the user to input various information to create a new Flight, FlightInfo, and Schedule records.

     - To validate the flight number, we check if there is any row in the Flight table with the inputted flight number.
 If there is then we ask for a new flight number otherwise we continue.